 - There are several ways to proceed: the President proposed management changes, user fees, and some loophole closings.
-All of those will play a role, and they should in the interest of ensuring everyone pays a fair share of taxes. - 2.
-Likely candidates for action include corporate and individual minimum taxes, reductions in the safe-harbor leasing provision of the 1981 tax act, and efforts to narrow the compliance gap in the income tax--as in the Dole-Grassley bill, S. 2198. - 3.
+All of those will play a role, and they should in the interest of ensuring everyone pays a fair share of taxes. - Likely candidates for action include corporate and individual minimum taxes, reductions in the safe harbor leasing provision of the 1981 tax act, and efforts to narrow the compliance gap in the income tax--as in the Dole-Grassley bill, S. 2198. - 3.
 Another option, consistent with the goals of individual rate reductions enacted last year, would be to accelerate tax indexing to July 1, 1983, in place of the 1983 rate cut.
 Lower inflation means less rate reduction than we anticipated is needed to offset bracket creep.
-If the inflation trend continues, this option could bring marginal rates to about where they were expected to be when we passed the tax bill, yet raise about \$17 billion over two years. - 4.
-Some have suggested new taxes on energy.
-Proposals include taxes or fees on imported oil, or all oil.
-Other ideas include a tax on all energy sources or on gasoline.
-At this time, no consensus exists on any energy tax proposal. - 5.
-Since the President decided not to seek accelerated decontrol of natural gas this year, there obviously isn't any talk of an excise tax on deregulated natural gas.
-The whole gas deregulation issue, including the tax ramifications, will probably not be considered until well into next year.
+If the inflation trend continues, this option could bring marginal rates to about where they were expected to be when we passed the tax bill, yet raise about \$17 billion over two years.